-There are mainly two types of the merchant account – Dedicated and Aggregate
+There are mainly two types of a merchant account – Dedicated and Aggregate

 Whereas, the dedicated merchant account solely transfers the funds of that merchant to whom it belongs.
-The advantage of customised rates can be taken when the transactions volume is high.
+The advantage of customized rates can be taken when the transaction volume is high.
 The process to get a dedicated account is a little complicated and in-depth credit check and underwriting process.

 PayKun Payment Gateway